 DELIVERABLES STATUS Achieve 95% or greater expenditure of funds allocated to the provider network during FY 2023.
-Achieved.
 Expended 96% of FY23 Older Americans Act (OAA)/DHS Multi-Funded funding across the provider network.
 Convene regular meetings with Provider Network for each of the following service areas to ensure regulatory compliance and contract deliverables: Provider Network leadership, Case Management, Senior Centers, and Transportation.
-This initiative is in process.
 Standing meetings were held every two months with all provider network leadership.
-We held four forums focusing on inclusivity of vulnerable client populations.
-Those forums were attended by programmatic staff across our contracted provider partners (case managers, senior center managers, I&R staff, etc.).
-Made in person visits to each provider to review budget spend down and address issues with service delivery.
+Standing monthly budget check-ins were implemented in July 2023 for all providers who provide multiple services with multiple funding sources to ensure spend down is kept on track.
+We held our first in person all day retreat with program staff and leadership of each of our 19 providers.
+Implemented our new quarterly programmatic meeting structure with case management, senior center/nutrition, and transportation programs.
+This new structure consists of separate committees for each of these programs and an overall quarterly meeting which encompasses all committees together.